 how to train in……Chiropractic for Animals & Animal Manipulation

 This page has been compiled to answer some of the most common questions.
-If you have any further queries please email email@example.com and we will try to help, or please contact the organisations mentioned.
+If you've any further queries please email firstname.lastname@example.org and I'll try to help, or please contact the organisations mentioned.

 Are qualifications needed to become a Chiropractor working with animals?

-In the UK in order to use the title 'chiropractor', practicioners must be registered with the General Chiropractic Council (GCC).
+In the UK in order to use the title 'chiropractor', practitioners must be registered with the General Chiropractic Council (GCC).
 Therefore you need to be fully trained and obtain a recognised qualification.

-Unfortunately, there are therapists calling themselves 'chiropractors' who are not qualified - therefore it is important for the animal owner to be able to distinguish between qualified and unqualified therapists, having a qualification and being registered with the GCC enables this.
+Unfortunately, there are therapists calling themselves 'chiropractors' who are not qualified.
+So it's important for the animal owner to be able to distinguish between qualified and unqualified therapists.
+Having a qualification and being registered with the GCC enables this.

 Remember - It is an offence for any person, other than the owner of the animal, to treat an animal unless the permission of the vet in charge of the case or to whom the animal would be referred is sought and obtained.
 A Veterinary Surgeon is extremely unlikely to refer any customers to you unless you are qualified and insured.

 What qualifications can I get & how do I get them?